mylinuxforwork/hyprland-settings/README.md

 # Load changes after login

-To load your changes after every login into Hyprland, please add the following line to your hyprland.conf
+To load your changes after every login into Hyprland and to restore your values, please add the following line to your hyprland.conf

 ```
 exec = ~/.config/com.ml4w.hyprlandsettings/hyprctl.sh